tbedford/Ant-Allocator/README.md

 allocations in one area and larger allocations in another area.
 This way you will end up with small holes in the small allocation area, that are likely to be sufficient to service `malloc()` requests.
-You don't want the large allocation area ful of small holes.
+You don't want the large allocation area full of small holes.
 For example you could end up with say 32KB total free, but only be able to service a `malloc()` of 4KB.
 Not good.